johnklucinec/final_bot_x/README.md

 ### Slash Commands
   * /latest - Gets the latest tweet from Finalmouse.
-    * Gets the latest tweet from the Finalmouse twitter, applys fx fix, pings twitter role, and posts the tweet.
+    * Gets the latest tweet from the Finalmouse twitter, applys fx fix, pings twitter role, and posts the tweet link in the given channel.
     * Currently, if the latest tweet is a retweet, it will grab that.
   * /tweet ```message```
     * tweets the message that was typed into the command.